 Climbing

 One of the oldest and best-selling climbing shoes to date.
 La Sportiva Mythos shines due to its versatility and comfort.
-It is one of the best all-day trad climbing shoes.
+It is one of the best shoes for all-day trad climbers, as well as for many new climbers.

 Its stiff midsole strikes a great balance between sensitivity and friction.
 It has a Vibram XS Edge sole with a suede leather upper.
 Mythos is truly a winner if we talk about all-rounders.